wolz-CODElife/portfolio2.0/README.md

 </p>

 # 👨🏽‍🦯 Guidelines
-First off, let me tell you a secret(although, it may not be be a secret by the time you are reading this) 🤫 – my portfolio is now open source!
+First off, let me tell you a secret(although, it may not be a secret by the time you are reading this) 🤫 – my portfolio is now open source!

 👍 Yup, you read it right!
-You can dig into my code and even reuse it for your own projects.
-Feel free to create issues, fix bugs, suggest cool features, or simply marvel at my what I have brought to this world.
+You can dig into my code and even reuse it for your projects.
+Feel free to create issues, fix bugs, suggest cool features, or simply marvel at what I have brought to this world.

 🚧 🚨 Now, hold your horses, cowboys! 🤠